Bob Enyart Live Errata

 - Forgiveness of Debt: In the 1990s, I forgot to "rightly divide" the Mosaic Law (see above), and wrongly supported a return to the Bible's year of the Lord's Release, whereby all debts would be forgiven every seven years (Deut.
 15).
 This economic sabbatical cycle symbolized the freedom that Christ would bring to His people.
 However, even in the Mosaic law, God permitted different financial dealings between Jews and Gentiles (Deut.
 15:3), indicating that these were not fundamental matters of morality that must be observed by all nations, but they were symbolic aspects of His national prophetic covenant with Israel. more...

 - Red Sea Crossing Location: In the early days of the Internet and before, it was much more difficult to evaluate claims.
-Recently, in 2015, Egyptologist David Rohl (who ironically, happens to be agnositc) presented in Appendix C of his Exodus: Myth or History? what we see as overwhelming evidence confirming the traditional site of the Red Sea crossing and falsifying the site promoted by Bob Cornuke and others on the Gulf of Aqaba.
+Recently, in 2015, Egyptologist David Rohl (who ironically, happens to be agnostic) presented in Appendix C of his Exodus: Myth or History?, what we see as overwhelming evidence confirming the general location of the traditional site of the Red Sea crossing and falsifying the site promoted by Bob Cornuke and others on the Gulf of Aqaba.
 The case then is equally strong that Mt.
 Sinai is in the Sinai (anciently referred to as Arabia), and not in today's Saudi Arabia.
-Though our promotion of Aqaba has only been passive (that is, we've never aired a broadcast on the topic), we have sold Cornuke's video.
-(If anyone purchased that video from us, we will be happy to refund your return postage and purchase price.)
+Though our promotion of Aqaba has been somewhat passive (that is, we've never aired a broadcast on the topic), we have sold Cornuke's video.
+So if anyone purchased that video from us, we will be happy to refund your return postage and purchase price.